landlab/landlab/README.rst

 ---------------------

-Landlab is an open-source Python-language package for numerical modeling of Earth surface dynamics. it contains
+Landlab is an open-source Python-language package for numerical modeling of Earth surface dynamics.
+It contains

 * A gridding engine which represents the model domain.
 Regular and irregular grids are supported.
 * A library of process components, each of which represents a physical process (e.g., generation of rain, erosion by flowing water).
-These components have a common interface and can be combined based on a users needs.
+These components have a common interface and can be combined based on a user's needs.
-* Utilities which support general numerical methods, file input/output, and visualization.
+* Utilities that support general numerical methods, file input/output, and visualization.

-In addition Landlab contains a set of Jupyter notebook tutorials providing introduction to core concepts and examples of use.
+In addition Landlab contains a set of Jupyter notebook tutorials providing an introduction to core concepts and examples of use.

-Landlab was desiged for disciplines that quantify Earth surface dynamics such as geomorphology, hydrology, glaciology, and stratigraphy, it can also be used in related fields.
+Landlab was desiged for disciplines that quantify Earth surface dynamics such as geomorphology, hydrology, glaciology, and stratigraphy.
+It can also be used in related fields.
 Scientists who use this type of model often build their own unique model from the ground up, re-coding the basic building blocks of their landscape model rather than taking advantage of codes that have already been written.
+Landlab saves practitioners from the need for this kind of re-invention by providing standardized components that they can re-use.

 Watch the webinar `Landlab Toolkit Overview <https://csdms.colorado.edu/wiki/Presenters-0407>`_ at CSDMS to learn more.